What is procurement orchestration? The complete guide to unifying intake-to-pay

 Have your procurement managers become professional "receipt chasers"?
 When teams spend hours emailing employees for missing receipts, vendor tax forms, or budget codes, strategic work suffers.

-This is where agentic AI transforms the process.
+This is where purpose-built AI agents transform the process.
 Instead of a human digging for data, an AI agent embedded in the orchestration platform proactively handles the legwork.
 It can message employees on Slack to request missing documentation or autonomously validate vendor data against external databases, ensuring that by the time a human reviews a request, the data package is already complete.

 Take control of your procurement process with Zip